 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters.
-For the health coverage, the District was self-insured through the County through December 31, 2002.
-As of January 1, 2003, the District and the County discontinued the self-insured health coverage plan and purchased third party indemnity insurance to limit its exposure.
-Premiums have been displayed as expenditures in the General Fund.
+The District is also exposed to risks of loss relating to medical insurance claims of its employees.
+Effective January 1, 2014, the District discontinued the commercial health insurance policies and became self-insured for health insurance.
+The District entered into specific and aggregate stop loss policies limiting the District's exposure to \$95,000 per covered person and approximately \$5,000,000 in aggregate.
+The County has established a Medical Insurance Fund (an internal service fund) to account for its medical insurance claims.
+The District makes payments to the County for the District's portion of health insurance costs.

 Since December 19, 2007, the District has been a member of the Park District Risk Management Agency (PDRMA) Property/Casualty Program, a joint risk management pool of park and forest preserve districts and special recreation associations through which property, general liability, automotive liability, crime, boiler and machinery, public officials, employment practices liability and workers' compensation coverage is provided in excess of specified limits for the members, acting as a single insurable unit.

 Losses exceeding the per occurrence self-insured and reinsurance limit would be the responsibility of the District.
-The District is not aware of any additional amounts owed to PDRMA at December 31, 2013.
+The District is not aware of any additional amounts owed to PDRMA at December 31, 2014.